nmatei/salus-logs/README.md

 Collect logs from [https://eu.salusconnect.io](https://eu.salusconnect.io/dashboard)

+Main ideea:
+    [x] make salus send you emails when Termostat starts and stops [x] script will read those emails periodicaly and insert them in a google sheet [x] nicer reports how much time a thermostat runs each day in each room

 ## 1. For each Termostat create 2 OneTouch rules for ON & OFF to send an email